nmichlo/disent/README.md

 ### Datasets

+Various common datasets used in disentanglement research are included with disent.
+The dataset loaders provide various features including:
+- automatic downloads & preperation
+- automatic hash verification
-Various common datasets used in disentanglement research are included, with hash verification and automatic chunk-size optimization of underlying hdf5 formats for low-memory disk-based access.
+- automatic optimization of underlying hdf5 formats for low-memory disk-based access.

 Data input and target dataset augmentations and transforms are supported, as well as augmentations